 Our systems are suitable for most types of high-rise buildings including residential and commercial premises.
 With our experience, Silver Group can ensure your smoke control system or AOV is fully compliant to current legislation.

-Importantly though, we can offer a truly fully compliant solution from design to install, commissioning and subsequent maintenance.
-This total package to you positions us uniquely in allowing you that legal compliance.
-We ensure that all parts of the system and their fitment have been completed to very exactly standards with rigorous testing.
+This complete solution positions us uniquely in allowing you that your legally compliant.
+We ensure that all parts of the system and their fitment have been completed to standards with rigorous testing.
 Silver Group are regularly audited to ensure that we complete the designs to those know standards and requirements and of course to establish that out work procedures are of the very highest standards.

-EN12101 This European standard requires that the CE mark is on all components of an AOV system.
+EN12101 This European standard requires that the CE mark is on all components of an smoke ventilation system.
 The components of all natural smoke and heat exhaust ventilators must also meet the Construction Products Regulations.